About Dave Walsh

 In September-October 2012, a solo exhibition of my polar photography, The Cold Edge, took place in Dublin, Ireland.

-I currently work with the International Polar Foundation in Brussels to promote action on climate change and energy use, and the importance of polar scientific research.
-I am also a member of the Advisory Board of The Arctic Institute, an interdisciplinary, independent think tank focused on Arctic policy issues based in Washington DC.
+I am a member of the Advisory Board of The Arctic Institute, an interdisciplinary, independent think tank focused on Arctic policy issues based in Washington DC.

 My photographs have been used by National Geographic, GEO (France), The Guardian, Inquire Magazine, Discovery News, The Financial Times, The Straits Times (Singapore) Nature, the HBO comedy series Flight of the Conchords, Greenpeace International, New Scientist, The Smithsonian, Sierra magazine, BBC Wildlife magazine, the Irish Labour party, British Airways, I Count – Stop Climate Chaos, The UK’s National Theatre, The Clare People (Ireland), Conde Naste Traveller, Forbes, Fortean Times and many others, including book publishers.
 Several of Dave’s images have appeared on book covers.
 I have also has written for several newspapers and magazines, including The Irish Times and Mare magazine (Germany), and is the author of three books, Haunted Dublin, A Load of Blather, and The Cold Edge, a book of polar photography.

-- The Arctic: Another World?.
-Solo exhibition at The Belgian Senate, Brussels, April 23-October 26th 2012, in partnership with Greenpeace Belgium.
+- The Arctic: Another World?
+Solo exhibition at The Belgian Senate, Brussels, April 23-October 26th 2013, in partnership with Greenpeace Belgium.

 - The Cold Edge – Polar Photography.
 Solo exhibition at The Copper House Gallery, Dublin, September 13-October 2nd 2012.